Looking to download Ubuntu 18.04 LTS ‘Bionic Beaver’? It is the latest long-term support (LTS) of Ubuntu, the world’s best Linux distros.

 And don’t forget: Ubuntu 18.04 LTS comes with 5 years of support and updates from Canonical, from 2018 through to 2023.

-Which is huge — you won’t have to upgrade again until well into the next decade!
+That’s huge as it means you won’t have to upgrade until the next decade!

-A lot has happened in Ubuntu land since the last LTS, Ubuntu 16.04, was released.
-Read on for a comprehensive rundown of everything that’s new in Ubuntu 18.04 LTS, to watch our Ubuntu 18.04 LTS video, and to grab an Ubuntu 18.04 download of your own.
+A lot has changed in Ubuntu land since the release of Ubuntu 16.04 back in 2016, so read on for a comprehensive look of everything that’s new in Ubuntu 18.04 LTS.

 Ubuntu 18.04 is the most exciting release of Ubuntu in years.
 Having helped test it for the past week or so I’d go as far as to say it is the best Ubuntu release.